JamesVeug/UnitySteamBuildUploader/README.md

 ### 2. Setup

 <a href="https://ibb.co/61JHPPn"><img src="https://i.ibb.co/9V3bTT8/Screenshot-2025-01-03-213527.png" alt="Screenshot-2025-01-03-213527" border="0"></a>

-- Go to `Edit->Preferences->Build Uploader`
+- a.
+Go to `Edit->Preferences->Build Uploader`
+  - Steamworks
+    - Turn on Enabled
-  - Download SteamSDK and extract it to a folder on your computer
+    - [Download SteamSDK](https://partner.steamgames.com/downloads/list) and extract it to your computer
-    - Enter the path to the SteamSDK folder (https://partner.steamgames.com/downloads/list)
+      - Enter the path to the SteamSDK folder
-  - Enter your steam login details
+    - Enter your Steamworks login details
-  - Enter Unity Cloud details **(Optional)**
+  - Unity Cloud Build (Optional)
+    - Turn on Enabled
+    - Enter your Organization
+      - You use this to log into https://cloud.unity.com/home/login
+    - Enter your Project ID
+      - You can find this in the URL of your Unity Cloud Build page eg: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+    - Enter the Secret Key
+      - This is found in `DevOps->Settings->API Key`

 <a href="https://ibb.co/9VMYd9p"><img src="https://i.ibb.co/s6B3Xvg/Screenshot-2025-01-03-212949.png" alt="Screenshot-2025-01-03-212949" border="0"></a>

-- Go to `Edit->ProjectSettings->Build Uploader`
+- b.
+Go to `Edit->ProjectSettings->Build Uploader`
   - Press `New`
   - Enter the name of your game
   - Enter the AppID of your game.
 (Found in the URL of your games store page. eg: `1141030`)
   - Press `+` to create a new depot for your game
     - Enter a name for the depot
     - Enter the depot ID (Found in the Steamworks website eg: `1141031`)
-  - Add any more branches that you need (`none` is also known as default on steamworks)
+  - Add any branches that you need (`none` is also known as default on Steamworks)

-- Go to `Window->Build Uploader`
+- c.
+Go to `Window->Build Uploader->Build Configs`
+  - Go to Upload Tab
-  - Press `New`
+  - Press `New` to create a Build Config
-  - Choose where your build will come from
+  - Choose where your build will come from (AKA: Source)
+    - Choose `Folder` if you have already build game or DLC pack you want to upload
+    - Choose `File` if you have a .zip file you want to upload
-    - Choose Manual to choose a file from your computer then select the .zip or .exe of your game
+    - Choose `UnityCloud` if you want to Upload a build from Unity Cloud
-  - Choose where your build will go
+  - Choose where your build will go (AKA: Destination)
-    - Choose Manual SteamWorks if you want to upload to steam
+    - Choose `Steamworks` if you want to upload to Steam
-    - Choose which game you want to upload it to
+      - Choose which Game you want to upload it to
       - Choose Depot
       - Choose Branch
+    - Choose `Nowhere` to test retrieving your Build and modifying it without uploading it anywhere
+      - You can view where the modified build is in the Cache folder go going to `Edit->Preferences->Build Uploader`
+  - Optional
+    - Press `>` to see more details about what you're uploading and where from
+    - Under Modifiers, you can make any additional changes
   - Press `Save`

 ### 3. Upload

 - Go to `Window->Build Uploader`
-  - Select which build you want to upload
+- Go to Upload Tab
+  - NOTE: If you have no Builds Configs setup yet see #2c
-  - Choose where you want to upload it to
+- Enable each of the Build Configs you want to upload (Checkbox at the beginning)
-  - Enter description of the build (eg: `v1.0.1 build 123 - Fixed jumping bug`)
+- Enter description of the build (eg: `v1.0.1 - Hotfix to fix jumping bug`)
 - Press `Download and Upload all`
+  - If this button does not show then there will be errors mentioned in the giant button at the bottom.
+Fix them and repeat.

+> !NOTE: If you have no Builds Configs setup yet see #2c

 ## Upload Tab
 <a href="https://ibb.co/7RSjdgL"><img src="https://i.ibb.co/3MT49fQ/Git-Sync-Tab-Pic.png" alt="Git-Sync-Tab-Pic" border="0"></a>

-Specify where you want builds to come from adn where you want them to go.
+Specify where you want builds to come from and where you want them to go.
-- You can specify a file on your computer or choose from your UnityCloud builds.
+- You can specify a file/file on your computer or choose from your Unity Cloud builds.
 - Choose where you want the build to go (Steam depot & branch)
+- Add any additional modifiers to change the build before uploading
 - Set a description to appear on steam
 - Click Download and Upload all

 **NOTE: You can not upload to the default branch (default branch everyone uses).
-This is on purpose to avoid uploading the wrong build.
-Also the SDD does not allow this.**
+This is on purpose to avoid uploading the wrong build, Also the SDK does not allow this.**

 ## Unity Cloud Tab (Optional)